nikhilsarvaiye/react-fully/README.md

 # react-fully

-a react repository with all inputs, controls, modals, error handling components to get started
+A react repository with enterprise-level product experience consists of all inputs, dropdowns, modals, error handling components.